How to Print Passport-Size Photos: Step-by-Step Guide

 How to Print Passport-Size Photo on Mac?

-The principle here is the same as with a Windows-operated computer:
+The principle here is mostly the same as with a Windows-operated computer:

-Find the image you need to have printed
+- Find the image you need printed, then double-click on it to open its preview

-We hope that this how-to article has helped you print your shots quickly and easily.
-However, if our guide doesn’t work for you, there are alternatives!
+We hope that this how-to has helped you print your shots quickly and easily.
+However, if self-printing isn’t your thing, there are alternatives.